Benchmarking sales performance is where is it all starts.

 The risk is in the planning, not in the execution.

 In short, the sales leadership team become your very own internal sales trouble shooters.

 Benchmarking Sales Performance to Feed the Sales Improvement Launch

 I’ve found sales teams going through any kind of change process always behave most receptively when they have information.

 Change programs and the people involved fair better when they understand the process.

 When there is a logical and shared dialogue around the direction and the aims of the change.

-Benchmarking sales performance gives them all the information they need and more.
+Benchmarking sales performance gives your sales leadership team all the information they need.

 It gives them context for the role they will play, accountability for what’s expected of them and a yardstick to measure their own performance.

-Also providing a common language among their peers and the management team.
+Also providing a common language among their peers, the sales function and the management team.